woowup/docs/howto/create-sales-connector.md

 Look that in this example we are using the email as the ID to identify the customer in WoowUp.
 But you can use any other ID as long as it univocally identify your customer (cell phone number, CPF (Brasil) / DNI (Argentina) / RUT (Chile) / Social Security Number (USA), etc).
 Remember first to go to the administrator panel -> Configure -> Registraton Form and configure your ID Field (default is email).

-3) Look for the customer.
+4) Look for the customer.
 Is he already in your program or he is new?

 ```
 $uId = $WoowUpAPI->getCustumerByID($customerID);
 ```

-3b - optional) If it is a new customer, you can add it to your program.
+4b) (optional) If it is a new customer, you can add it to your program.
 If you do that, you will add it in a state we call it "initialized" but not registered.
 What it means is that the first time this customer will try to navigate the reward's catalog to redeem his points, he will first have to complete the registration form.

 ```
 if( empty($uId ) )